oat-sa/tao-core/install/README.txt

 ## UPDATE AN EXISTING TAO ##
   - backup the files from the folders listed at the end this file.
   - copy the TAO distribution over the previous.
-  - copy the backed-up files in their respectives folders
+  - copy the backed-up files in their respective folders
   - from the command line:
   $ cd tao/install && php update.php version
    where "version" is version to update to, for example to update from version 1.2 to 1.3 :